skoike/bunpu/README.md

 but many parameters have variations, and extending to distribution calculation leads to improved accuracy.
 The Monte Carlo simulation that has been used conventionally can take into consideration the variation, but for the reason described later, the calculation result has an error at a non-negligible level, and the correct distribution cannot be output.
+It is possible to obtain an accurate distribution of calculation results for the first time by performing a distribution calculation.
-I have been proposing various application examples of this method,but Few fellow understand its importance, so I promote understanding of its value by making it widely used as a tool that anyone can use.
+I have been proposing various application examples of this method, but Few fellow understand its importance, so I promote understanding of its value by making it widely used as a tool that anyone can use.
 I thought about it.

 In the conventional numerical calculation, a reproducible distribution cannot be obtained, if the distribution is obtained